 Benchwheel is the typical “China Board”.
 Great price with quality issues.

-It is the same stories: Bluetooth disconnections, weak trucks, poor built quality and unreliable customer service.
+It is the same stories: Bluetooth disconnections, weak trucks, poor built quality, and unreliable customer service.

 For them, the performance at that price point makes it an awesome purchase.

-On the flip side, more than a few people have had problems with their boards.
-Got it repaired and still have the board broken down immediately during the next ride.
+On the flip side, more than a few people have had problems with their boards; got it repaired and still have the board broken down immediately during the next ride.

-That will suck.
+That would suck.

 Benchwheel is more like a toy than a vehicle.
 Again, at this day and age, you don’t need to buy a Benchwheel.

 I will advise against gambling on a Benchwheel.

 Benchwheel official site